SE Palmeiras in international football: Three international finals (1999–2000)

 In May, Flamengo and Palmeiras had already faced each other in a knockout stage: In that year's Copa do Brasil, Palmeiras qualified, after losing the first match in Rio by 2 x 1, but winning the return match by 4 x 2. with 2 goals scored at the end of the game.
 After a semester in which they won the Campeonato Carioca that year, Flamengo was coming off a bad second half, failing in the Campeonato Brasileiro.
 News reports at the time reported that the fans even stoned the team bus and protested against the team, especially against Romário, who was also publicly fighting with the leaders.
 So much so that, on 14 November, one day after Flamengo's game against Inter in Rio Grande do Sul for the "Seletiva para a Libertadores", the newspapers reported the 'end of the Romário era'.
 Baixinho was appointed as the organizer of a night out in Caxias do Sul shortly after the match, days before, which culminated in Flamengo's disqualification for the second phase of that year's Campeonato Brasileiro.
 A few days later, the number 11 would sign with Vasco.

-Palmeiras on the other hand, had a first semester where the team won the long-awaited Copa Libertadores, the results in the second semester were not good, and winning the Copa Mercosur would represent a calmer end of the year for the team.
+Palmeiras on the other hand, had a first semester where the team won the long-awaited Copa Libertadores, the results in the second semester were lacking, but winning the Copa Mercosur would represent a calmer end of the year for the team.

 The first leg final was played on 16 December 1999, at the Maracaná Stadium where Flamengo would beat Palmeiras 4 to 3.
 The first leg final was played on 20 December 1999, at the Parque Antártica where both teams would tie 3 to 3, a result that allowed Flamengo to become champion, in addition to completing the Olympic round —because it had more points.
 Being the first Olympic round of the Mercosur Cup.
 It was the second time that two teams from the same country played in the Mercosur Cup final, which is why all the final matches were played in Brazil.